metal-crow/Dark-Souls-PvP-AI/README.md

 ## Neural Networks
 Defense Network Inputs:

-  -Player Distance from Enemy
+  * Player Distance from Enemy
-  -The angle the enemy is off from directly in front of the player
+  * The angle the enemy is off from directly in front of the player
-  -The enemy velocity
+  * The enemy velocity
-  -The rotation difference between the enemy and the player
+  * The rotation difference between the enemy and the player

 Attack Network Inputs:

-  -TODO.
-Undecided currently.
-how do you decide someone is about to attack you? they move up on you head on they roll up spacing in general
+  * Array of distance between AI and enemy over 5 second period
+  * Estimated stamina of enemy
+  * TODO estimated poise of enemy
+  * TODO poise damage of AI's attack
+  * NOTES:
-How do you decide when you should attack? usually tell how they attack by how long it's been since they last attacked and how far away they are enemy stamina, cant read directly. can infer from memory of enemy animations. will they backstab punish me? will the attack poise break them? if not, do a quicker attack. try feeding an array of distance inputs for last x seconds
+    * usually tell how they attack by how long it's been since they last attacked

 ## TODO
 resolution at 1440x810

   * **TOP Priority**
-    * spear game too strong
+    * spear game too strong.
+Dynamic range fix?
     * any attack can be parried. allow ai to parry sometimes.
-    * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
+    * should attack even when enemy attacking, just determine their direction and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
     * CE camera lock script causes crashes.
 Fix under testing.